AnaAvkopashvili/SQL-Portfolio/README.md

 Additional Experience:
 - This project was developed using Dremio, a data lakehouse platform, allowing the exploration of new capabilities and insights unique to this cutting-edge technology.
 Working with Dremio provided valuable experience in handling large-scale data and utilizing advanced features of a modern data lakehouse.

+4.Fraud Detection Dashboard and SQL Queries
+Overview
+This project focuses on detecting financial fraud using various SQL queries on a fraud detection dataset.
+The queries analyze patterns in customer transactions, transaction types, amounts, and fraud timing, offering insights into fraudulent behavior.
+Additionally, Benford's Law is applied to detect anomalies in transaction amounts.

+Queries Breakdown
+Top Flagged Customers by Transaction Amount
+This query identifies the top 10 customers with the highest total transaction amounts, helping to flag high-risk individuals for further investigation.

+Fraud by Transaction Type
+This query analyzes fraudulent transactions based on their type (e.g., CASH_OUT, PAYMENT), providing insights into which transaction types are more prone to fraud.

+Fraud Detection Based on Transaction Amount
+This query investigates the relationship between transaction amounts and fraud, identifying specific amounts that are most frequently associated with fraudulent behavior.

+Average Transaction Amount (Fraudulent vs. Non-Fraudulent) This query calculates and compares the average transaction amounts for both fraudulent and non-fraudulent transactions, highlighting key differences.

+Fraud Count by Hour of Day
+This query examines the frequency of fraudulent transactions across different hours of the day, allowing for the identification of time-based fraud patterns.

+Benford's Law for Fraud Detection
+Benford's Law is applied to the leading digits of transaction amounts for fraudulent transactions, helping to detect suspicious patterns that deviate from expected norms.